pmitev/UPPMAX-Singularity-workshop/docs/own_container.md

 When it is done, try to run it with `./jupyter.sif`.
 Does it work?
 Can you open the address with the browser?
 Yes, you can install whatever packages you want and they will be available and preset in the container.

-Keep in mind that you have installed all packages with pip on a container's system level and they will be available to any user using it. **Important**!
+Keep in mind that you have installed all packages with pip in the container at system level and they will be available to any user running the container. **Important**!
 If you or somebody else who will use the container have packages installed in their home folder i.e. `pip install --user package` they will come on top of everything - for god or bad...

 When you are done experimenting, and your recipe builds and works, do not forget to delete the sandbox.
 Be careful, you will need run `rm -r` with `sudo`.
 Slow down.
 Check twice when you run